-It’s hard feeling sad, low, down or lonely can be difficult feelings to bear.
-These feelings are uncomfortable, even painful.
-They are also natural feelings to have from time to time or when difficult things happen in our lives, and it doesn’t mean there’s anything wrong with you if you get them.
-You’re just being human.
+Feeling sad, low, down or lonely can be difficult feelings to bear.
+These feelings are uncomfortable, even painful at times.
+However they are important feelings to have from time to time and inform us when difficult things are happening in our lives.
+These feelings in themselves don’t mean there’s anything wrong with you.

 So how do you know when you have depression?

 Depression is a condition which develops over time and happens when the sad, difficult feelings just won’t go away and start to have an impact on everyday life.
 Depression can affect us in lots of different ways and might have an impact on how you feel, think or behave.

 - down and tearful all the time

 - bad about yourself, guilty or worthless

 - numb or empty